autonity/docs.autonity.org/content/docs/developer/deploy-truffle/_index.md

 - An up-to-date installation of [Truffle](https://trufflesuite.com/docs/truffle/) and `npm`.
 See the Truffle Suite docs for the [Installation](https://trufflesuite.com/docs/truffle/how-to/install/) how to.

 - An [account](/account-holders//create-acct/) that has been [funded](/account-holders/fund-acct/) with auton, to pay for transaction gas costs.
-You will need the  private key of the account to unlock the account in the JavaScript environment.
+The guide will use the encrypted ethereum keyfile of the account.

 - Configuration details for the Autonity network you are deploying to: a [public Autonity network](/networks/) or a [custom network](/developer/custom-networks/) if you are deploying to a local testnet.